dmanias/Demo-REST-Microservices/README.md

 Feel free to explore the repositories, experiment with the code, and learn from the examples provided.
 If you have any questions or feedback, don't hesitate to reach out.
 Happy coding!

-## gRPC Spring Boot Multimodule Maven Demo
+## gRPC Spring Boot Multimodule Maven Demo with Elasticsearch Integration

-Explore the power of gRPC with Spring Boot in this demo project. gRPC is a high-performance, open-source framework developed by Google.
+Explore the power of gRPC with Spring Boot in this demo project, now enhanced with the addition of Elasticsearch for logging and data analysis. gRPC is a high-performance, open-source framework developed by Google.
 The main advantage of gRPC is that it uses protocol buffers by default as its message format.

-This project provides a simple example of how to use gRPC with Spring Boot.
+With the latest addition of Elasticsearch, a powerful, open-source distributed search and analytics engine, the demo is now able to log each gRPC request.
+This provides valuable insights into the usage of your gRPC services, making it a powerful tool for debugging and monitoring.

 Check it out: [gRPC Demo](https://github.com/dmanias/grpcDemo)